Tsvetoslav88/library/README.md

 ### How to run it?
+1. Build back-end project - `mvn clean install`
+2. Build front-end project - `ng build --prod`

-An entire application can be ran with a single command in a terminal:
+Now the entire application can be ran with a single command in a terminal:

 ```
 $ docker-compose up -d